Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 {\textbf{Remapping Controller:}} The \Engine dynamically repurposes GPU memory allocated to inactive model parameters for use as KV cache by active models.
 When KV cache demand exceeds available GPU memory, the \Engine reclaims a portion of the parameter memory to expand KV cache capacity.
 Conversely, when KV cache usage subsides, the reclaimed memory is remapped back for parameter storage.

-{\textbf{Async Transfer Engine:}} The \textit{Async Transfer Engine} is responsible for loading parameters and coordinating synchronization between GPU computation and CPU-GPU data transfer.
+{\textbf{Async Transfer Engine:}} The \textit{Async Transfer Engine} manages parameter loading and synchronizes CPU-GPU data transfers with GPU computation.
 When the \Engine initiates parameter remapping, a portion of GPU memory originally allocated for model parameters is repurposed for KV cache usage.
 If the reclaimed parameters are later required for computation, the \textit{Async Transfer Engine} fetches them back from CPU memory to GPU memory.
-By leveraging the deterministic execution order of layers within each \TokenGen iteration, the \textit{Async Transfer Engine} overlaps CPU–GPU data transfers with ongoing GPU computation.
+By leveraging the deterministic execution order of layers within each \TokenGen iteration, the \textit{Async Transfer Engine} overlaps CPU-GPU data transfers with ongoing GPU computation.